etomica/etomica-site/modules/04-Osmosis/04-Examples/01-LJ Example.md

-=Example of Reverse Osmosis in Solutions=
+# Example of Reverse Osmosis in Solutions

 Set the parameters of the program as follows